Dallara Stradale: Specifications

 The interior of the car has carbon fibre as its main element and has all of the main controls of the car integrated into the steering wheel.
 Vital information of the car such as speed and rpm are displayed on a motorsports-style display screen on the steering column.
 The seats are carbon-fibre shells fixed to the chassis and have foam padding applied on them.
 The steering column and paddles are adjustable in order to alter the driving position.
 Minimal luggage can be stowed in two compartments located behind the engine and two additional compartments in the seats are designed to store two race helmets.
 The total space of these compartments is four cubic feet.

 Other features of the car include Pirelli Trofeo R tyres, active racing suspension system by Tractive suspension which drops the car's ride height by 0.8-inches in track mode and an oil pressure accumulator enabling the fuel pump to withstand the 2.0 g of lateral acceleration the chassis is capable of generating.

 Performance

 The Stradale can generate a downforce of 881 lb at 150 mph in its basic form and 1880 lb with its optional rear wing.
 The car accelerates from 0-60 mph in 3.2 seconds, 0-100 mph in 8.1 seconds, can complete a quarter-mile in 11.4 seconds and can attain a top speed of 174 mph.

 Production

 The company plans to produce no more than 600 units of the Stradale in five years offering a limited number of units for sale every year.
-Each car has a cost of €191,000 (US$236,000) before taxes.
+In 2018, each car had a cost of €191,000 (US$236,000) before taxes.